-In partnership with the Landegger Program in International Business Diplomacy, PwC is searching for students to participate in a semester-long, team-based consulting project to investigate millennials’ expectations on the future of performance feedback and evaluations.
+In partnership with the Landegger Program in International Business Diplomacy, PwC is searching for students to participate in a semester-long, team-based learning experience to investigate how business leaders can stronger build cultures of continuous feedback and development.

 How does it work?

-Interested students should submit individual applications for the Spring 2017 Field Study.
+Interested students should submit individual applications for the Spring 2019 Field Study.
 PwC will select 5-6 students to form a Field Study team.
-Over the course of the semester, the team will receive personalized coaching and guidance from consultants and Partners from PwC’s People & Organization Practice (www.pwc.com/us/en/people-management/index.jhtml) as they work to solve a real-world talent-related challenge.
+Over the course of the semester, the team will receive personalized coaching and guidance from senior consultants in PwC’s People & Organization Practice (www.pwc.com/us/en/people-management/index.jhtml) as they work to research a real, talent-related challenge that PwC is aiming to solve.
 At the end of the semester, the Field Study team will present a final deliverable to PwC leaders, which will influence PwC’s global talent strategy.

 Who is eligible?